Sizing from the Smallest Scales: The Mass of the Milky Way: Data

 Each simulation occurs within a global cosmological box of length $74.06$~Mpc ($50~h^{-1}$~Mpc) with a dark matter particle mass of $3 \times 10^{4}~\msun$ and a Plummer-equivalent force softening length of $\epsilon = 37$~parsecs.
-These parameters allow for the subhalo catalogs to be complete down to a maximum circular velocity of $V_{\rm max} > 4.5~{\rm km}~{\rm s}^{-1}$ (i.e.~a total bound mass of $\gtrsim 5 \times 10^{6}~\msun$).
+These parameters allow for the subhalo catalogs to be complete down to a maximum circular velocity of $V_{\rm max} > 4.5~{\rm km}~{\rm s}^{-1}$, i.e.~a total bound mass of $\gtrsim 5 \times 10^{6}~\msun$.
+Refer to Figure 2 in \citealt{kelley19} for a visualization of completeness limits \textemdash~ in $V_{\rm peak}$ cumulative distributions, roll\textendash off of the functions begin at low $V_{\rm peak}$ (at approximately $V_{\rm peak} \approx 6~{\rm km}~{\rm s}^{-1}$ within $50$ kpc), yet throughout the radii explored, there is no roll\textendash off in $V_{\rm max}$ going as far down as $V_{\rm max} = 4.5~{\rm km}~{\rm s}^{-1}$.
+This serves as a measure of incompleteness.
 The phELVIS halo catalogs are constructed of $152$ snapshots, evenly spaced in scale factor with a time resolution of roughly $100$~Myr.
-To increase the precision of the subhalo pericentric distances and infall times, we spline interpolate the subhalo positions and velocities to achieve a time resolution of $\sim10$~Myr.
+We spline interpolate the subhalo positions and velocities to achieve a time resolution of $\sim10$~Myr and use the interpolated data to calculate only pericentric passage and infall time.
 Phat ELVIS adopts the cosmology of \citet{planck16} with the following parameters: $\Omega_{\rm m} = 0.3121$, $\Omega_{\Lambda} = 0.6879$, and $h = 0.6751$.

 In order to more directly compare to the MW satellite population, we select subhalos from the phELVIS suite with $V_{\rm peak} > 6~{\rm km}~{\rm s}^{-1}$.
 While suppression of galaxy formation due to reionization is often predicted to occur below a mass limit of $V_{\rm peak} \sim 20-25~{\rm km}~{\rm s}^{-1}$ \citep[e.g.][]{gnedin00, hoeft06, ocvirk16}, the observed abundance of ultra-faint satellites of the MW are better matched via a lower mass limit \citep{graus18}.
 Adopting a more inclusive mass selection yields a considerably larger subhalo population for comparison, better sampling the host potential and allowing control of systematics associated with observational completeness.
+Radial profiles and infall times are both potentially biased by $V_{\rm peak}$ limits.
+Recent work has shown that subhalo radial profiles are largely independent of $V_{\rm peak}$ limits \citep{Newton18} and investigating the infall–$V_{\rm peak}$ relation in phELVIS illustrated that there is a tight correlation amongst distributions of subhalo infall times throughout our $V_{\rm peak}$ range, where the median difference between distributions is $0.6$ Gyr.

 While the phELVIS subhalos catalogs at $z = 0$ provide thousands of subhalos for comparison, they are limited to a single snapshot of each subhalo orbit.
 To better sample the host potential, we expand our subhalo population to include subhalos at two earlier snapshots.
 These two other snapshots were selected based on the average growth histories of the phELVIS hosts to minimize variation in the host mass.
 A majority of the hosts have minor ($\lesssim 2\%$) to no growth after $z=0.05$, which corresponds to the original $8^{\rm th}$ timestep prior to $z = 0$.
 The two snapshots chosen to examine here are evenly spread -- specifically the $8^{\rm th}$ and $4^{\rm th}$ (corresponding to $z=0.05, 0.02$, respectively).
 The vast majority ($\sim 90\%$) of the subhalo population is present at all 3 timesteps, with a small number of subhalos missing (or added) at earlier timesteps due to recent accretion, backsplashing, and/or tidal destruction.